 Postal Clerks typically have very strong Conventional interests.
 Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Postal Clerk tend to value Support, Relationships, and Working Conditions.
+Compared to most people, those working as a Postal Clerk tend to value Relationships, Support, and Working Conditions.

-Second, Postal Clerks moderately value Relationships.
+Most importantly, Postal Clerks moderately value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.